Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Methodology

 \subsubsection{Selective KD}

-To further improve robustness, we apply \textit{selective KD} that filters the teacher signal based on prediction confidence.
-Let $c = \max_i p_i^{(t)}$ denote the teacher's maximum softmax probability.
-We define an asymmetric weighting function, $w(c) \in [0,1]$ and:
+To further improve robustness, we introduce \textit{selective KD} that filters the teacher signal based on prediction confidence.
+Let $\gamma$ denote the teacher's maximum temperature-softened probability for a given frame.
+We define an asymmetric weighting function $w(\gamma) \in [0,1]$: